normanjoyner/node-quandl/README.md

 The auth_token parameter defaults to undefined (anonymous access).
 Be aware of the [Quandl Usage Rules](http://www.quandl.com/help/api#Usage-Rules).
 The api_version parameter defaults to 1, for v1 api access.
+The proxy parameter routes all requests through the specfied proxy.

 ###Supported API versions
 * v1